synesthesiam/rhasspy/docs/wake-word.md

 # Wake Word

 The typical workflow for interacting with a voice assistant is to first activate it with a "wake" or "hot" word, then provide your voice command.
-Rhasspy supports listening for a wake word with one of several systems, using [pocketsphinx](#pocketsphinx).
+Rhasspy supports listening for a wake word with one of several systems.

+You can also wake Rhasspy up using the [HTTP API](usage.md#http-api) by POST-ing to `/api/listen-for-command`.
+Rhasspy will immediately wake up and [start listening](command-listener.md) for a voice command.

 ## Pocketsphinx

 Listens for a [keyphrase](https://cmusphinx.github.io/wiki/tutoriallm/#using-keyword-lists-with-pocketsphinx) using [pocketsphinx](https://github.com/cmusphinx/pocketsphinx).
+This is the most flexible wake system, but has the worst performance in terms of false positives/negatives.

 Add to your [profile](profiles.md):